This post may contain affiliate links.

 This winter, give your kids a chance to practice rhyming words with this fun sorting activity.
 All you’ve got to do to get started is print, laminate, and cut out the cards.
 Then, you’re all set.

 This pack features to sorting mats – one for words that rhyme and one for words that don’t.
 You could put these at the top of a pocket chart.
 Or, just place them on a table or floor for sorting.
 These would be great on a magnet board or fridge, as well, with magnets on the back.

 There are 30 sorting cards.
 Half of them have rhyming words.
 The other half feature images that don’t rhyme.

 Kids will say the name of each image on the card.
 If they rhyme (glue and blue), they’ll place them under the “rhymes” sorting mat.
 If they don’t rhyme (duck and bear), they’ll place the card under the “does not rhyme” sorting mat.

 For more rhyming practice, you might want to check out this robot-themed rhyming words game or this set of rhyming clip cards.
-Both of these free printables will give your preschoolers additional practice with rhyming words.
+Both of these free preschool printables will give your little ones additional practice with rhyming words.

 Download a pattern that includes thirteen winter animals you can make to create a felt winter animal story board for your preschoolers.